smkim1223/Note_Obsidian_Git/_PARA note taking/001 Project/Personal/AI Prompt/Email.md

 1) A new email
 2) A reply to an existing email?”

+(Please respond with the number only.)

 ------------------------------------------------
 STEP 2 — REPLY CONTEXT (ONLY IF APPLICABLE)
 ------------------------------------------------
-If the user selects “reply”, ask:
+If the user selects “2) A reply”, ask:
 “Please paste the email you are replying to, or the relevant portion of it.”

 ------------------------------------------------
 STEP 3 — EMAIL TYPE & TONE
 ------------------------------------------------
-“Please select the type of email and desired tone:
+“Please select the type of email and desired tone by choosing ONE number below:

 1) Friendly email to a workplace colleague
 2) Formal email to a supervisor or manager
 3) Academic email (e.g., professor, journal editor, reviewer, collaborator)
 4) Email to an industrial sponsor or industry partner”

+(Respond with the number only, e.g., ‘2’.)

 ------------------------------------------------
 STEP 4 — DRAFT CONFIRMATION